-Please read the following information together with the information contained in the current prospectus of the Investor Class and the Institutional Class of the Funds dated April 29, 2024 concerning the investment strategies, risks and policies of the Funds.
-The information in this SAI supplements the information in the Funds' Prospectus.
+Please read the following information together with the information contained in the current prospectus of the Funds dated April 29, 2024.
+The information in this SAI supplements the information in the Prospectus.

 The Trust is an open-end management investment company registered under the U.S. Investment Company Act of 1940, as amended (the "1940 Act").
 The Trust was organized as a Delaware statutory (business) trust on April 13, 1994 and commenced operations on September 12, 1994.
 It has never been engaged in any other business.
-Each Fund is "diversified".
-Diversified means that at least 75% of the value of a fund's total assets must be comprised of (i) cash and cash items, (ii) securities issued or guaranteed by the U.S. government, its agencies or instrumentalities, (iii) securities of other investment companies, or (iv) other securities, provided that no more than 5% of the value of the fund's total assets are invested in the securities of a single issuer and the fund does not own more than 10% of the outstanding voting securities of a single issuer.
-The remaining 25% of the value of a fund's total assets may be invested in a single issuer, or in multiple issuers, not subject to the above limitations.
+Each Fund is "diversified" other than the Matthews Emerging Markets Sustainable Future Active ETF, Matthews Emerging Markets Discovery Active ETF, which are non-diversified Funds.